Abortion in Francoist Spain and the transition period: Francoist period (1939–1975)

 Between 1940 and 1950, 44 abortions were reported in the province of Zaragoza.
 Of these, 29 involved single women or widows.
-Judicial documents indicate single women and widows had abortions to avoid the disgrace of having a child outside of marriage.
-Prostitution was quite common in Zaragoza in the 1940s and was tolerated by the local government.
-Despite this, prostitutes were often charged with the corruption of minors and with having abortions, most of whom were minors themselves.
+Judicial documents indicate many single women and widows had abortions to avoid the disgrace of having a child outside of marriage.
+Prostitution was quite common in Zaragoza in the 1940s, and was tolerated by the local government.
+Despite this, prostitutes were often charged with the "corruption of minors", and with having abortions, most of whom were minors themselves.
 Prostitutes were also the biggest population likely to be charged with engaging in birth control methods.
-Married women who had abortions tended to do so as a form of birth control, to limit the number of children that were in their family.
-Women in Zaragoza who were found guilty of having abortions tapped into a network to get assistance, with 38 of 44 cases involving help from other women including mothers, sisters, neighbors and friends.
-These women provided information, contacted the midwife or went with the woman to the midwife.
+Married women who had abortions tended to do so to limit the number of children that were in their family.
+Women in Zaragoza who were found guilty of having abortions tapped into a network to get assistance, with 38 of 44 cases involving help from other women, including mothers, sisters, neighbors, and friends.
+These women provided information, contacted the midwife, or went with the woman to the midwife.
 The abortions were performed using things like knitting needles, parsley stems, vaginal irritants, physical trauma, probes, mustard baths, or ingesting substances.
 Most of these methods were passed on to women via an oral tradition.
-Where their municipality could be identified, 21 came from the city of Zaragoza while 15 came from more rural areas.
+Where their municipality could be identified, 21 came from the city of Zaragoza, while 15 came from more rural areas.
 This was despite efforts by the authorities to make it look as if the rural areas were more ideologically in agreement with it.
-In Luna, 10 women were found guilty of having abortions, in an extreme case of what appeared to be a coordinated effort to hide the existence of an underage prostitution ring.
+In Luna, 10 women were found guilty of having abortions, in an extreme case of what appeared to be a coordinated effort to hide the existence of an under-age prostitution ring.
 Most of the girls were unable to sign their own names when brought in by the Guardia Civil.

-As midwives appeared to be frequently involved in sharing knowledge about abortion and contraceptives and performing abortions, the male-led scientific community in Spain tried to marginalize these women.
+As midwives appeared to be frequently involved in sharing knowledge about abortion and contraceptives, and in performing abortions, the male-led scientific community in Spain tried to marginalize these women.
 Professionalization in medicine would help to further relegate the importance of midwives in Spain.
 Further attempts to dislodge midwives from the birthing process included accusing them of witchcraft and quackery, trying to make them appear unscientific.
-This was all part of a medical and eugenic science driven effort to reduce the number of abortions in Spain.
+This was all part of a medical and eugenic science-driven effort to reduce the number of abortions in Spain.

-For women who had abortions in the 1940s, they did not appear to do so out of any conscious effort to subvert the regime's ideological position around the role of women; rather, these women were trying to protect themselves, their families and their economic well-being by taking the only step available to them in the face of an unwanted pregnancy.
+For women who had abortions in the 1940s, they did not appear to do so out of any conscious effort to subvert the regime's ideological position around the role of women; rather, these women were trying to protect themselves, their families, and their economic well-being by taking the only step available to them in the face of an unwanted pregnancy.